Dance and Democracy: Movement Improvisation and Liberation Pedagogies

 .

-This course uses the structure of a physical practice-based Contact Improvisation laboratory as a springboard for examination, discussion, and reflection on issues of democratic process, activism and transition, both on a larger structural level as well on as on a personal level.
+This course uses the structure of a physical practice-based Contact Improvisation laboratory as a springboard for examination, discussion, and reflection on issues of democratic process, activism and transition, both on a larger structural level as well as on a personal level.
 We will also investigate liberation pedagogies from the Global South, along with theories of cognition, behavior, and freedom, through both traditional seminar word-based dialogue and body-based conversation, as well as creative assignments and reflection activities.

 .